-The primary components listed here consists of membership dues and fees, ESC contract deductions, County Auditor/Treasurer fees, audit expenses, election expenses, etc. Approximately 92% of the line is for county auditor and treasurer fees for the calculation, assessment, collection, and distribution of property taxes.
+The primary components listed here consists of membership dues and fees, ESC contract deductions, County Auditor/Treasurer fees, audit expenses, election expenses, etc. Approximately 91% of the line is for county auditor and treasurer fees for the calculation, assessment, collection, and distribution of property taxes.
 Refunds of fees from the county auditor are posted here as a reduction in expenditure.
-While refunds in years prior to FY21, which were issued less frequently, were treated as a revenue item (Refund of Prior Years' Expense see 2.060 All Other Financing Sources), the refunds are being issued annually and more closely correlate to current expenditures and, therefore, will continue to be recorded as a reduction of expenditures on this line.
-This line has not been held at FY23 levels since county auditor and treasurer fees are outside the district's control.
+While refunds in years prior to

+FY21, which were issued less frequently, were treated as a revenue item (Refund of Prior Years' Expense see 2.060 All Other Financing Sources), the refunds are being issued annually and more closely correlate to current expenditures and, therefore, will continue to be recorded as a reduction of expenditures on this line.